 The user selects a jog speed using a horizontal scroll bar.
 The jog speed is displayed numerically in a label control to the left of the scroll bar.
 The components of the jog speed control are shown in Figure 2-14.
-Horizontal scroll bar controls (Figure 2-15) have a value property which gives the current position of the scroll box on the scroll bar.
+Horizontal scroll bar controls (Figure 2-15) have a Value property which gives the current position of the scroll box on the scroll bar.
 The scroll bar's scale can be specified using the Min and Max properties.
-Min specifies the value of the value property when the scroll box is at the left side of the scroll bar.
-Max specifies the value of the value property when the scroll box is at the left side of the scroll bar.
-Max specifies the value of the value property to 32767.
-Because the value property is an integer, we can't use it directly to obtain the jog speed.
+Min specifies the value of the Value property when the scroll box is at the left side of the scroll bar.
+Max specifies the value of the Value property when the scroll box is at the right side of the scroll bar.
+We have set the JogSpeedScroll control's Min property to zero and its Max property to 32767.
+Because the Value property is an integer, we can't use it directly to obtain the jog speed.
 Some scaling is required.
 The constant MaxJogSpeed is used to specify the maximum jog speed the user can select.
 Jog speeds must be between 0 and MaxJogSpeed.
 The equation below is used to convert the scroll bar's value property into a jog speed.